23.4 Cargo.toml

 23.4.2 Managing Dependencies

-Cargo automatically resolves and fetches dependencies.
-You declare them in Cargo.toml
+Cargo automatically resolves and fetches dependencies declared in Cargo.toml

 Adding Dependencies Manually

-Add a dependency with a name and version (using Semantic Versioning):
+Include a dependency by name and version (using Semantic Versioning):

 [dependencies]